orbitdb/field-manual/01 Tutorial/01_Basics.md

 ## Creating a Database

-Now you will create a local database that *only you8 can read.
+Now, you will create a local database that *only you* can read.

 Remember the code snippet from above, starting and ending with: